aemilcar/vpa/2-Voice-Powered-Analytics-Alexa-Skills-Lab.md

 In Step 1 "Setting up Your Voice User Interface", we created a voice user interface for the intents and utterances we expect from our users.

-On "Step 2 Configure Alexa Backend", we created a Lambda function that contains all of our logic for the skill.
+In Step 2 "Configure Alexa Backend", we created a Lambda function that contains all of our logic for the skill.
 In this step, we need to connect those two pieces together.

 1. **Go back to the Amazon Developer Portal** and **select your skill (Voice Powered Analytics)** from the list.
 You may still have a browser tab open if you started at the beginning of this tutorial.